-According to the American Kennel Club, the German Shepherd is the second most popular dog in the U.S.A. based on 2019 registration statistics — and for good reason.
-They are highly intelligent, agile, loyal, and loving animals that are frequently used in search and rescue applications and as police dogs.
+According to the American Kennel Club, the German Shepherd is the second most popular dog in the U.S.A. based on 2019 registration statistics — and for good reason.1 They are highly intelligent, agile, loyal, and loving animals that are frequently used in search and rescue applications and as police dogs.

-Such an athletic and powerful dog needs a diet to match, and you’ll want to feed your German Shepherd the best possible diet to help them perform at their optimum.
+Such an athletic and powerful dog needs a diet to match, and you’ll want to feed your German Shepherd the best possible diet to help them perform at its optimum.
 All dogs require a well-balanced diet consisting of the correct proportions of protein, fat, and essential nutrients, but German Shepherds will thrive on a diet with higher-than-average protein levels.
 Protein is essential to help these dogs build and then maintain muscle mass.

 |Best Value||Iams ProActive Health Adult Large Breed||